davidthorn/learning-calculus/README.md

 # Real world examples calculus

-* You can calculate the area of the flat roof of a home with regular math.
+You can calculate the area of the flat roof of a home with regular math.

-* With calculus you can compute the area of a complicated, nonspherical shape like the dome of a building.
+With calculus you can compute the area of a complicated, nonspherical shape like the dome of a building.

+# Diferentiation and Integration

+Differentiation is the process of finding a derivative, and the derivative of a curve is just the fancy calculus term for the curve's slope of steepness; the slope of a curve is also a simple rate like miles per hour or profit per item.